k2view-academy/K2View-Academy/articles/Cloud/03_cloud_orchestrator/03_projects.md

 These 3 parts provides a powerful provisioning capability aimed for spaces diversity, which needed for the project’s life cycle.
 For example:

-* A project's implementor who works on the project, uses a space with a Studio profile on a specific Fabric version.
+* A project's implementor, who works on the project, uses a space with a Studio profile on a specific Fabric version.
 He then pushes his changes to GIT.

 * The QA team verifies the implementation by creating a space without Studio, using another space profile, on that Fabric version.